glewe/codi/README.md

 - ... see the About page for more details and versions

 ## License
 You can use and modify this boilerplate for your own projects.
 It is licensed under the MIT license.
-Please keep the original author information in the files and link to this repo in your application's footer..
+Please keep the original author information in the files and link to this repo in your application's footer.

 ## Support
 Feel free to let me know if you have any questions or suggestions or if you encounter bugs.
 Open an [issue](https://github.com/glewe/codi/issues) here in the repository.

 ## Enjoy
 Have fun with CODI !